josedf2501/Lazor-project/README.md

-This is a repository for the group project of Software Carpentry.
+This the Lazor group project of Software Carpentry.

 Members: Jose Daniel Fuentes, Wilkins Njigna Njinguet, and Jiahang Yan